Oldsmobile 442: Hurst/Olds

 In 1968 Oldsmobile partnered with Hurst Performance Research Corporation to create the Hurst/Olds rather than just adding Hurst shifters as with earlier models.
 The limited regular production run of 515 Hurst/Olds (459 Holiday Coupes/56 Sport Coupes) started out as regular 4-4-2s, but were treated to numerous distinct enhancements, both cosmetic and mechanical.
 All cars were painted Peruvian silver (a Toronado color) with liberal black striping and white pinstripes, exterior and interior H/O badging (unique to 1968), and a real walnut wood dash insert.
 Mechanically, the cars left the factory with two drive train combinations.
 Red 455 CID engines were backed by modified W-30 Turbo 400 automatic transmissions.
 A/C cars got W-46 engines with 3.08:1 rears while non-A/C cars got W-45 engines with 3.91:1 rears.
 While both engines were rated at 390 hp, the W-45 engine received the cylinder heads from the W-30 and the camshaft from the W-31, making it more suitable for higher rpms.
 All cars came with bucket seats and a Hurst dual-gate shifter in a mini-console.
 Also standard were numerous regular 4-4-2 options such as disc brakes, heavy duty cooling, and FE2 suspension.
 They shared the red fender wells and ram air setup with the W-30.
 Popular, but not standard, additional options included the tick-tock-tach and wood-grained steering wheel.
 Power front disc brakes were optional.

-The 1968 Hurst/Olds posted a 0–60 mph time of 5.4 seconds, and turned the 1/4 mile in 13.9 seconds at 103 mi/h.
+The 1968 Hurst/Olds posted a 0–60 mph time of 5.4 seconds, and ran the 1/4 mile in 13.9 seconds at 103 mi/h.